matijakolaric-com/django-music-publisher/docs/publishing.rst

 Writers and publishers who are in the chain of agreements that includes the sender of the CWR file are referred to as *controlled*.

-Django Music Publisher allows for multiple original publishers, However, as other publishers can not be entered, then they must be combined in a single recors.
+Django Music Publisher allows for multiple original publishers.
 It only supports usual 50% perf. / 100% mech. / 100% sync. publisher share splits.

 Please note that *musical work means composition and lyrics*, this has nothing to do with sound.